Bologna: Traditional Bolognese Pasta Making with Meal

 However, this isn’t a quick snack or a simple demonstration—it’s a full experience that takes time and effort.
 If you’re not into hands-on cooking or gluten-filled foods, it might not be your best choice.
 Also, it’s not designed to include lengthy sightseeing or other activities, so plan accordingly if you want a balanced day.

-This class is perfect for foodies eager to learn traditional Italian pasta techniques, especially those who value authenticity over slick, commercial experiences.
+This class is great for foodies eager to learn traditional Italian pasta techniques, especially those who value authenticity over slick, commercial experiences.
 It suits solo travelers, couples, or small groups who enjoy social settings and good conversation.
 Families with children over 6 have found it enjoyable, particularly those interested in cooking or culture.

 If you’re looking for a relaxed, friendly atmosphere with knowledgeable hosts, this is a great pick.
 On the other hand, if you’re after a quick, surface-level experience or a purely sightseeing tour, you might want to look elsewhere.